ir-g/pagexml/v0.1/specification.md

 ---
-title: v0.1 Specification [Working Document]
+title: v0.1 Specification [WIP]
 ---

-This document is WIP.
+This specification (pageXML v0.1) is a draft guideline designed to serve as a base for various evolutions and expansions upon this idea.